 Collisions with 18-wheelers and other large commercial trucks can cause catastrophic injuries and even death, leaving the injured person and their family overwhelmed with doctors’ appointments, medical bills, and insurance negotiations.
-With so much on the line, insurance companies often try to settle these injury claims quickly to limit how much they’ll have to pay out, but these quick settlements are often not fair to the injured person.
+With so much on the line, our Spartanburg injury attorney says, insurance companies often try to settle these claims quickly to limit how much they’ll have to pay out, but these quick settlements are often not fair to the injured person.
 Keep reading to learn what you need to know to protect your rights after a truck accident in Spartanburg.

 How Our Legal Team Can Help You After a Collision with a Commercial Truck in Spartanburg